Easter Message from Mrs Houston

-PE will take place every Thursday.
+PE will take place every Friday.
 Please make sure you bring your kit and suitable footwear.

 It is expected that the children use Bug Club to support to developing their reading skills at home.
 Books have been assigned to each child and can be accessed using under the 'Useful Links' section below.

 Children also have access to Mathletics. which is an online learning resource which supports the development of mathematical skills at home.
 Children are expected to make use of this resource on an weekly basis and work their way through the challenges assigned to them.
 A link to the site can be found under the 'Useful Links' section below.

 At St. Joseph's R.C.
 Primary School, we use Hwb, which is a collection of online tools provided by the Welsh Government, to develop digital skills.
 Hwb also provides the children with access to Encyclopedia Britannica, should they need to carry out research at home.
 Tools which support the children in developing their maths, literacy and programming skills are also accessible via the site.

 Elements of the ‘My St. Josephs’ umbrella, which was introduced in 2018, are completed using one of the tools available within Hwb.
 The umbrella comprises of ‘My Profile’, ‘My Targets’, ‘My Voice’, ‘My Way’ and ‘My Challenge’.
 These are known as the ‘5 MYs’ and every child’s learning journey in Key Stage 2 will be evidenced through these.

 ‘My Profile’ and ‘My Targets’ are both completed independently by the children on Hwb, using Microsoft Teams.
 These are to be updated throughout the year as part of their homework.